Ahad-Alii/Task-Manager/README.md

 ## License

-This project is created for educational purposes as part of the Ecell Task-2 assignment.
+This project is created for educational purposes.

 ---
 ------------------------------------------------------------------------------------------------------------------------------By-Ahad Ali